“Is it worth it for me to go to college?”

 There’s no guarantee that the same options will be open in a year.

 Again, COVID-19 means most businesses are only operating with limited capacity, and colleges and universities are not immune to that trend.
-If a significant number of potential students choose not to attend college in Fall 2020, part-time professors, adjuncts, and guest lecturers may no longer be needed.
+If a significant number of potential students choose not to attend college during a select enrollment period, part-time professors, adjuncts, and guest lecturers may no longer be needed.
 This incremental workforce within colleges and universities helps institutions match class offerings to student demand.
 In turn, it also has a direct impact on the total number of students those institutions can admit within a single academic year.
 This trend could reduce the number of available spots for enrolling in Fall 2021 or later.

-Competition in the 2021 academic year may also look different.
-Keep in mind that 2020 graduates who delay starting college will be competing next spring with 2021 graduates.
+Competition in the upcoming academic year may also look different.
+Keep in mind that graduates who delay starting college this year will be competing for enrollment with next year’s graduates.

 The goal of a gap year might be to keep one’s options open, but in the post-pandemic landscape, those options are not guaranteed.
 While it’s too soon to say for sure how difficult it will be to get into college in 2021, the risk is significant.